Local uniqueness of multi-peak positive solutions to a class of fractional Kirchhoff equations: Introduction and main results

 Problem \eqref{eq1.2} and its variants have been studied extensively in the literature.
-Bernstein obtains the global stability result in \cite{Bernstein1940BASUS}, which has been generalized to arbitrary dimension $N\geq 1$ by Poho\v{z}aev in \cite{Pohozaev1975MS}.
-We also point out that such problems may describe a process of some biological systems dependent on the average of itself, such as the density of population (see e.g. \cite{Arosio-Panizzi1996TAMS}).
-From a mathematical point of view, the interest of studying Kirchhoff equations comes from the nonlocality of Kirchhoff type equations.
+Bernstein obtained a global stability result in \cite{Bernstein1940BASUS}, which was generalized to arbitrary dimension $N\geq 1$ by Pohoz\v{a}ev in \cite{Pohozaev1975MS}.
+We also point out that such problems may describe processes of some biological systems depending on the average of themselves, such as the density of population (see e.g. \cite{Arosio-Panizzi1996TAMS}).
+From a mathematical point of view, the interest in studying Kirchhoff equations comes from the nonlocality of Kirchhoff type equations.
 For instance, if we take $M(t)=a+bt$, the consideration of the stationary analogue of Kirchhoff’s wave equation leads to elliptic problems